call203/development_knowledge/Bigdata/Spark.md

 - RDDs represent data or transformations
 - This is best suited for application that apply the same operation to all elements of a dataset
 - Superseded by DataFrames
+- JVM Objects
+- Distributed over a cluster of machines
+- Immutable representation of data
+- Operations (Transformations and Actions) on one RDD creates a new one
+- Memory caching layer that stores data in a distributed, fault-tolerant cache
+- Created by parallel transformations on data in stable storage
+- Lazy materialization
+- Transformations are lazy (not computed immediately) the transformed RDD gets recomputed when an action is run on it (default)
+- RDDs are not suitable for everyone or for all data processing => Convert to a Dataframe
 ### Limitations of RDD
 - There is no built-in optimization engine in RDD.
 -  RDD cannot handle structured data.